Youth Culture and the Post-War British Novel

 By: Stephen Ross

-This week on the SHCY Podcast, Stephen Ross discussed his monograph, Youth Culture and the Post-War British Novel Dr. J. Matthew Huculak, who is Digital Scholarship Librarian at the University of Victoria Libraries.
-Huculak holds a PhD in English Language & Literature and an MLIS with a concentration on archives and preservation.
-Follow his work on ORCID.
-Listen to the episode, here.
+Stephen Ross discusses his monograph, Youth Culture and the Post-War British Novel, with J. Matthew Huculak.
+Listen to the episode here.
+This conversation originally appeared as Episode 4, Season 10 of the SHCY Podcast.
 You can listen to other episodes of the SHCY podcast by visiting the podcast website, or you can subscribe on Google Play and iTunes.

 About Stephen Ross